Peter Hutton (media executive): 21st century

 He was profiled in the industry magazine Sportcal.

 In December 2021, Hutton joined the board of directors of the Professional Triathletes Organisation.

 In February 2022, Hutton joined Eleven Sports as a non-executive director.
+The company was sold to DAZN in 2023.

+Hutton was one of the 4 man committee that successfully recommended changing the format of modern pentathlon to ensure olympic survival, replacing equestrianism with an obstacle course based on the TV show ‘Ninja Warrior’.